-Opening Academic Year 2017/18
+Opening academic year 2017/18

 Whereas eight years ago we enthusiastically shouted ‘Yes we can!’, in 2017 the value of scientific research is sometimes called into question.
 It is therefore necessary these days to show how scientific research and education make a difference in the world of today and tomorrow.
-Without selling short the immeasurable value of basic science, this academic ceremony is focused on the concrete ways in which academics try to change the world.
+Without selling short the immeasurable value of basic science, this academic ceremony focused on the concrete ways in which academics try to change the world.

-The official opening of the academic year will take place in the afternoon at the academic ceremony in the Franz Palm lecture hall.
-The 27-year-old doctor and UN-appointed ‘Sustainable Development Goal Global Advocate’ Alaa Murabit is the keynote speaker.
-She will discuss the role of universities in realising the Sustainable Developing Goals, and in particular the importance of education for a sustainable future.
-In addition, three UM initiatives will be presented that impact the world at regional/national, European and global levels.
+Alaa Murabit, Libyan/Canadian physician and UN-appointed 'Global Sustainable Development Goal Advocate', was the keynote speaker.
+She discussed the role of universities in achieving the Sustainable Development Goals, and in particular the importance of education for a sustainable future.
+In addition, three UM initiatives that impact the world at regional/national, European and global levels were presented.